-- the costs and results of our ongoing clinical trial for IMM-1-104 and potential future clinical trials for our other product candidates; - the scope, progress, results and costs of discovery research, preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the payment or receipt of milestones and receipt of other collaboration-based revenues, if any; - the costs and timing of any future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - · the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property related claims; - · the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - our ability to access the private and public capital markets or to obtain financing at commercially reasonable rate; - · the ability to receive additional non-dilutive funding, including grants from organizations and foundations; - · the costs of operating as a public company; and - the impacts of the pandemic related to COVID-19 and its variants and potential future pandemics.
+- the costs and results of our ongoing clinical trials for IMM-1-104 and IMM-6-415 and potential future clinical trials for our other product candidates; - the scope, progress, results and costs of discovery research, preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the payment or receipt of milestones and receipt of other collaboration-based revenues, if any; - the costs and timing of future commercialization activities, if any, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property related claims; - the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - our ability to access the private and public capital markets or to obtain financing at commercially reasonable rate; - · the ability to receive additional non-dilutive funding, including grants from organizations and foundations; - · the costs of operating as a public company; and - the impacts of ongoing or future pandemics or other widespread adverse health events.

-Based on our current business plans, we believe that our existing cash, cash equivalents and marketable securities, including the estimated net proceeds from our April 2023 underwritten offering, will enable us to fund our development activities and other operations into 2025.
+Based on our current business plans, we believe that our existing cash, cash equivalents and marketable securities will enable us to fund our development activities and other operations into the second half of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.